EleDiaz/Space/README.md

 // ... omitted
 ```

-Another difficulty added was to make reappear the invaders again once, they has gone through the bottom screen.
-This is for the case of free jump invaders only.
+Another difficulty added, it was to make reappear the invaders again, once they have gone through the bottom screen.
+This is done only for the case of free jump invaders.

 ```c++
 // InvaderSquad.cpp